 Winter in Seattle can be a bit gloomy.
 With short days and heavy rainfall, we’re usually itching for the first signs of spring.
 That’s where cherry blossoms at the University of Washington come in.
 They’re like our local version of Groundhog Day; when the blossoms are blooming — we know warmer weather is officially on the way.

-2017 Cherry Blossom Update: University of Washington arborist Sara Shores told KOMO News the cherry blossoms will “be 100% in bloom by April 1.”
+2023 Cherry Blossom Update: As of April 4th, the University of Washington cherry blossoms are at 100% bloom.
+The school terms this as peak bloom.
 Take a live look at the Quad here, see the latest update on @UWCherryBlossom, or stay tuned to Seattle Bloggers for the latest!

 The peak time for cherry blossoms at the University of Washington changes from year-to-year.
 It all depends on Mother Nature.
 According to UW, cold weather prolongs the bloom, while heavy rain can knock flowers off the trees.
 In any event, full bloom at the University of Washington typically happens in late March or early April.

-NOTE: Just to give you a feel for the timing of the bloom in 2014, the cherry blossoms at the University of Washington were at 15% bloom on March 13th, 50% bloom on March 14th, and at full bloom on March 21st.
+NOTE: Just to give you a feel for the timing of the bloom in 2014, the cherry blossoms were at 15% bloom on March 13th, 50% bloom on March 14th, and at full bloom on March 21st.
 In 2013, full bloom didn’t happen at UW until April 3rd.